 - Click anywhere on the timeline.

-- Click on Timeline Tools Format tab and then click on Date Format.
+- Click the Timeline Tools Format tab and then click Date Format.

 - Select the desired format from the drop-down menu.

 Share a timeline in an email, PowerPoint presentation or Word document

 To share a timeline in an email, PowerPoint presentation or Word document: